LuckStock/cdeploy/README.md

 # cdeploy

-## Continuous Development Batch script by Shota Megrelishvili 3/30/2017
-## For LuckStock.com - Royalty-free Marketplace
+## Usage

 This repository is used on server-side for deployment of the latest code by:
-1. On [BitBucket] commit pipelines ((e.g. batch deployment on commit to master branch)
+1. On [BitBucket](https://bitbucket.org) commit pipelines (e.g. batch deployment on commit to master branch)
 2. Coming soon...

-### Usage

-The appropriate Shell script is pulled on server-side by [curl] with arguments passed, e.i.:
+The Shell script is pulled on server-side by [curl] with arguments passed through bash, e.i.:
 ```bash
 curl -sL https://raw.githubusercontent.com/LuckStock/cdeploy/master/bitbucket-deploy.sh | bash -s \
  -- run -r $BITBUCKET_REPO_SLUG -o $BITBUCKET_REPO_OWNER -c $BITBUCKET_COMMIT